starfishmod/WPAPI-SwaggerGenerator/README.md

 # WPAPI-SwaggerGenerator
-Generate a swagger file for you Wordpress  based on the plugins installed
+Generate a swagger file for your Wordpress, based on the plugins installed